 The weekly auguries have recently taken up most of the content in this space.
 I wanted to come back now, outside of the auguries, sharing a bit about my impressions and experiences on divination and seeing.

-Moreover, this statement highlights what fascinates me about divination.
-Wherein I strive to refine the practice of divining, from the instance of the scraped tablet foremost, and letting my eyes journey towards the point of contact, of understanding, of knowing.
-This inevitably ties back to my, apparently constant, theme of being present, and seeing, and how -mantic approaches to seeing and experiencing life allows for a much more fluid and genuine interaction with the affair of living.
-Positioning oneself in the middle, the empty space, and recognizing the landscape unfolding, enables an embodied experience.
+Moreover, this phrase by the Buddha highlights what fascinates me about divination.
+Herein is where I refine the practice of divining, from the instance of the scraped tablet first, and then letting my eyes journey towards the point of contact, of understanding, of knowing.
+This inevitably ties back to my, apparently constant, theme of being present, and seeing, and how -mantic approaches to seeing and experiencing (sensing) life allows for a much more fluid and fuller interaction with the affair of living.
+Positioning oneself in the middle, the empty space, and recognizing the landscape unfolding, stimulates an embodied experience.

 I think now of the Torero or bullfighter, the symbolic portent and nature behind his performance as he enters the plaza or the center.
 It is a diving into the space, coordinated and clear, to commence a dialogue with his surroundings and the other.
-The art of being precise at its most vital, as it is a deadly performance with many risks involved.
+The art of being precise at its most vital, as it is a risky performance.
 While it might be quite a stretch to think about divination along the lines of a controlled performative art, there are, in my opinion, aspects of the performance of the torero that are useful to consider.

 Some things to consider in set and setting: